Quantum dynamics of spin-J particles in static and rotating magnetic fields: Entanglement resonances and kinks: Setup and models

-An alternative method to study the dynamics of a large spin in a magnetic field governed by the Hamiltonian in equation~(\ref{eq:HR}) is to represent it as a gas of $2J$ non-interacting spin-1/2 particles \cite{landau1981quantum}.
-The corresponding, many-particle, spin-1/2 Hamiltonian is,
+We analytically study the dynamics of a spin-$J$ particle in a magnetic field governed by the Hamiltonian in equation~(\ref{eq:HR}) by representing it as a gas of $2J$ non-interacting spin-1/2 particles \cite{landau1981quantum}.
+The corresponding, many-particle spin-1/2 Hamiltonian is,